jaehoonx2/flutter_classworks/README.md

 # flutter_classworks

-* This project is for my studying Flutter, which is a kind of MCPF.
+* This project is for studying Flutter, which is a kind of MCPF.
 * This project is class/homework material of the course Mobile App Development of HGU.
 * All source codes are committed after the homework submit deadline.